p3t/spring-cursorpaging/README.md

 }
 ```

-This implementation checks, whether there is a fragment interface of the repository to be instantiated is
+The implementation checks, whether there is a fragment interface of the repository to be instantiated is
-a `CursorPageRepository` and if so, it will create a `CursorPageRepositoryImpl` instead of the default.
+a `CursorPageRepository` and if so, it will create a `CursorPageRepositoryImpl` and add it to the repository fragments.
+Then it delegates to the default implementation.

-An alternative, which works without an extra factory implementation, would be to derive for each entity an additional
-repository-interface and create a repository-impl aside, passing the required arguments (entity class & entity-manager)
-to the constructor of the `CursorPageRepositoryImpl`.
+An alternative, which works without an extra factory implementation, would be to derive for each entity an additional repository-interface and create a repository-impl aside, passing the required arguments (entity class & entity-manager) to the constructor of the `CursorPageRepositoryImpl`.

 ## Define a repository interface